Heading to NYC? We share how to spend 2 days in New York City in this NYC itinerary, including the best sights and how to get around NYC.

 If you are looking for a bite to eat before you start exploring, head to the nearby Sarabeth’s restaurant on W 59th Street for a fancy brunch option, or head to the Sip & Co coffee shop on 58th St.

-Walk through the park and head west to the American Museum of Natural History.
+Walk through the park and head west to the American Museum of Natural History; one of the best NYC attractions for kids.
 Delve in the intriguing history of the universe from its existence to its transformation.
 The museum showcases grand dioramas, magical earth, and a space center paired with a dedicated hall exhibiting mystical fossils.

 Alternatively, you could head to the museums on the East of Central Park: